smoke-wolf/check4change/README.md

 Acknowledgments
 ---------------

--   This script was created by Maliq Barnard.
+-   This script was created by Smoke-wolf.

 We hope you find this tool useful for monitoring and recording webpages